 One in a series of courses in basic preparation for a new firefighter.
 Should be taken in conjunction with Firefighter Certification II, III, IV, V, VI, and VII to satisfy the Texas Commission on Fire Protection (TCEP) curriculum for Basic Structural Fire Suppression, Course #100.
 THIS COURSE MAY BE OFFERED ONLY BY INSTITUTIONS CERTIFIED AS A TRAINING FACILTY BY THE TEXAS COMMISSION ON FIRE PROTECTION.
-Prerequisite: Must have EMT-B certification and be accepted into the Fire Academy.
-Co-requisites: FIRS 1103, FIRS 1313, FIRS 1319, FIRS 1329, FIRS 1407, FIRS 1423, FIRS 1433.
-This is a 12-week course held at Brayton Fire Field.
+This is a course held at Brayton Fire Field.
+Prerequisites: Must have EMT-B certification and be accepted into the Fire Academy.
+Co-enrolled: FIRS 1103, FIRS 1319, FIRS 1329, FIRS 1407, FIRS 1323 (formerly FIRS 1423), and FIRS 1333 (formerly FIRS 1433).